Sudharshan-07/Linux/Interrupts-Part_2.md

 From the kernel's perspective, any interrupt from an external device is an asynchronous event that the kernel must identify.
 The kernel utilizes a VIRQ number to recognize an interrupt request from a device using the hw-irq to sw-irq(virq) mapping mechanism of irq_domain.
 With the VIRQ number, the kernel can locate the descriptor of the interrupt (struct irq_desc) and call the interrupt handler routine to handle the device.
 As different software modules employ distinct IDs to identify the interrupt source, a mapping process is necessary.
 To accomplish this mapping of the hardware interrupt number to the Linux IRQ number, a translation object, known as the irq domain was introduced.

 IRQ domains have the following characteristics:
 - Each hwirq is unique within its domain.
 - They utilize reverse mapping for implementation. *(i.e. reverse mapping (hwirq -> Linux irq) instead of forward mapping (Linux irq -> hwirq))*.

-Assume we have two interrupt controllers in the SoC(interrupt controllers A & B), then each will have its own irq_domain as depicted below.
 The following figure illustrates the process of finding the irq_desc(interrupt descriptor) using hwirq number when an interrupt occurs and invoking the associated handler function:

 ![irq_domain-mapping](https://github.com/user-attachments/assets/6055cbac-06d1-4d9c-92ca-ec3747006bd4)